High School Wilding

 The Rewilding Process

-Phase 1: Site prep
+Phase 1: Site preparation

 Phase 2: Community Planting Day

 BSC students, teachers, families and friends were invited to join us for a community planting day.
-Thirty-five volunteers were part of the action and 250 new plants were added across the three gardens!

-35 volunteers, including BSC staff, students, and families, planted 250 new plants!
+• 35 volunteers planted 250 new plants!

-Phase 3: Planting with High School Students
+Phase 3: Student Planting Session

 Phase 4: Mulching